mrtoadie/go-check-cert/README.md

 ## Features
 - checks the validity of website certificates
 - either a single URL or a (batch) list of URLs from a file
+- checks local certificate files
+- saves the certificate metaindata as a JSON file

 ## Install
 ### Arch Linux